sutanu70/Segmentation/README.md

 ./filter_lists.sh
 ```

-The number of classes that we plan to use is set at [lines 13 or 14](https://github.com/martinkersner/train-DeepLab/blob/master/run_pascal_strong.sh#L13-L14) in *run_pascal_strong.sh*.
+The number of classes that we plan to use is set at [lines 13 and 14](https://github.com/martinkersner/train-DeepLab/blob/master/run_pascal_strong.sh#L13-L14) in *run_pascal_strong.sh*.
 This number should be always higher by 1 than number of specified classes in *filter_images.py* script, because we also consider background as one of classes.

 After, we can proceed to training.